 The doctoral program requires the completion of 126 credits for those students entering the first year of the curriculum and 90 credits for those students entering the second year of the curriculum (with a master's degree in clinical psychology), including credits earned for coursework, field placements, professional supervision, and dissertation.
 Students are also required to complete a full-time internship in the fifth year of the program.
-All requirements for the Psy.D. program, including the dissertation, must be completed within seven years of enrollment in the program.
+All requirements for the Psy.D. program, including the dissertation and internship, must be completed within seven years of enrollment in the program.
+This necessitates that students apply for the internship no later than the fall of their sixth academic year.